 best beaches in the caribbean

-Is there any dreamier destination to hit the beach than the Caribbean?
-An unending array of expansive resorts and boutique beachfront hotels for that toes-in-the-sand luxury getaway you’re looking for make a Caribbean vacation exactly what the doctor orders, especially for those looking to escape another brutal winter.
+Is there any dreamier destination for a beach vacation than the Caribbean?
+An unending array of expansive resorts and boutique beachfront hotels for that toes-in-the-sand luxury getaway you’re looking for make a Caribbean island vacation exactly what the doctor ordered.

 seven mile beach